 Every semester we supervise a number of bachelor/master thesis projects as part of our thesis class.
 We see the thesis as an extension to our learning style in bachelors and masters, as such if you would like to do your thesis with us, it would be beneficial to do a design project with us before, so that you are already familiar with us, our methods and our themes.
 We cannot promise that we can supervise everybody who applies.

 - We expect a strong collective dynamic and culture of discussion between groups and you will need to be show a high degree of independence and self-organisation.

 - You will need to produce an academic project description including references for each colloquium (masters only)

-- The thesis class always follows the time-plan for free themes from IfA (usually published at the end of each semester) Link
+- The thesis class always follows the time-plan for free themes from IfA (usually published on the IfA Homepage at the end of each semester)

 - 3-4 colloquiums for bachelors or 5-6 for masters with the entire group + NBL Team

 - We supervise the thesis class as a team and we do not always have the same opinions, we will help you develop your own project, not tell you exactly what to do.

 - Currently we do expect the studios in the Ackerstr. to be open next semester.

 It is always best to do the thesis in your mother language, this means that we can supervise projects in English but a number of the projects will likely be presented/discussed in German and it would be beneficial to be able to take part in all discussions.
 This means that you will have much more from your thesis with us, if you have a good understanding of spoken german.